Connecting an Access™ Database to Excel™

 This also contains the VBA code and the above video file.

 Once the Zip file is downloaded you need to extract the sample files.
-Newer versions of Windows have a built in facilty for doing this, or you can use any of the Zip products available for free.
+Newer versions of Windows have a built in facility for doing this, or you can use any of the Zip products available for free.

-We use 7-Zip™ which is freely available from www.7-zip.org
+We use 7-Zip™ which is freely available from www.7-zip.org.

-Change Database Path in VBA
+Step 5: Change the Database Path in VBA.

 Public Sub ConnectDatabase()